nvta2/icwmp/README.md

 	option port ''
 ```

-> Complete uci for `cwmp` configuration available in [link](./docs/api/uci.cwmp.md) or [raw schema](./schemas/uci/cwmp.json)
+> Complete UCI for `cwmp` configuration available in [link](./docs/api/uci.cwmp.md) or [raw schema](./schemas/uci/cwmp.json)

 ## RPCs Method supported

-the folowing tables provides a summary of all methods, and indicates the conditions under which implementation of each RPC method defined in Annex A is `REQUIRED` or `OPTIONAL`.
+The following tables provides a summary of all methods, and indicates the conditions under which implementation of each RPC method defined in Annex A is `REQUIRED` or `OPTIONAL`.

 ### Methods for CPE responding